ArduPilot/ardupilot_wiki/copter/source/docs/stabilize-mode.rst

 -  Pilot will need to regularly input roll and pitch commands to keep the vehicle in place as it is pushed around by the wind.
 -  Pilot's yaw input controls the rate of change of the heading.
-When the pilot releases the yaw stick the vehicle will maintain it's current heading.
+When the pilot releases the yaw stick the vehicle will maintain its current heading.
 -  Pilot's throttle input controls the average motor speed meaning that constant adjustment of the throttle is required to maintain